CSC-IT-Center-for-Science/saml-xml-metadata-tooling/README.md

 # XmlDiffer #

 XmlDiffer is an Java project to compare two SAML XML metadata files with each other for changes.
-Currently it is specifically amed to serve [Haka federation](https://confluence.csc.fi/x/CYvAAQ), but may be of use also for other SAML based federations with minor modifications.
+Currently it is specifically aimed to serve [Haka federation](https://confluence.csc.fi/x/CYvAAQ), but may be of use also for other SAML based federations with minor modifications.

 The project is on development status and should not be considered as production ready.